anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 - Dual stack IPv4 and IPv6
 - BGP peering with gateway routers
 - BGP as a Service (BGPaaS) for distribution of routes between privately managed customer networks and service provider networks

+Based on Network Layering concept that introduced ealier , Tungsten Fabric Controller , can be considered as SDNu and SDNo

+The SDN controlelr can exposed an NB API that can be consumbed by ETSI MANO for VNF/CNF onboarding , Network Service onboarding and dynaimc Service chaining

 <a name="3.2.6"></a>
 ### 3.2.6.
 Acceleration